 The MSAE requires that you have completed an undergraduate curriculum in either architectural engineering or civil engineering, or another closely related field.

 The MSAE program has two specialty tracks, one that focuses on structural systems, and one that focuses on mechanical-electrical-plumbing systems.
 Each specialty has a group of core classes in that particular specialty area, as well as graduate elective courses that allow students to specialize in courses that are of interest to their career.
 A complete list of the core and elective courses for each specialty can be found in the graduate catalog.
 Undergraduate students in the AE program have the option to apply in their junior year to add the MSAE degree as a 5-year program option.

-The MSST is a flexible program, with courses offered evenings with the option of a two-, three- or five-year program.
+The MSAE is a flexible program, with courses offered evenings with the option of a two-, three- or five-year program.
 Classes meet one evening per week during the academic quarter.
 Students enrolled in MSOE’s bachelor in architectural engineering program may pursue a dual degree.

 Admission Checklist and Requirements

 For more information, contact: